 It wouldn’t be a Whaler if it didn’t fish, and this one comes standard with four rod holders and offers livewell and fish-box options as well.
 At anchor, the 230 provides a wide, stable footprint, giving anglers the security needed to move about, and it gives cruisers a steady entertaining platform.

 It shines due to its convertible seating features that give comfort to the crew in a variety of configurations.
 Folding it away clears the deck for battling fish or ferrying a crew to the beach.

 The 230 Vantage boasts a transom seat with a perfectly inclined seat back.
 The seat stows easily, so you’ll use it often.

-The passenger console is fitted with a double-wide seat.
-But it converts five ways, with the flip of a lever.
-Positions range from a forward-facing leaning post with an aft-facing lounge, back-to-back ski-observation seats, full-length sun pad, and forward-facing lounge.
-Hardware is polished stainless steel.
+The passenger console is fixed with a forward, double-wide seat.
+But it converts five ways and does it as easily as flipping a light switch, thanks to the custom-polished stainless-steel hardware that supports it.
+Seat positions range from forward-facing leaning post with aft-facing lounge to back-to-back ski observation seats, full-length sun pad and forward lounge.